 Influenza, more commonly known as the flu, is a viral infection that affects your respiratory system.
 Though symptoms range from mild to severe, for some, the flu can lead to serious health complications.
-At Elevate Health Group in Glendale, California, Narbeh Tovmassian, MD, FACP, Garen Derhartunian, MD, FACP, and the health care team recommend you get the yearly flu shot to protect yourself from getting the highly contagious virus.
+At Elevate Health Group in Glendale, and La Canada, California, Narbeh Tovmassian, MD, FACP, Garen Derhartunian, MD, FACP, and the health care team recommend you get the yearly flu shot to protect yourself from getting the highly contagious virus.
 To learn more about flu shots or to schedule your vaccination, call the office or request an appointment online today.

 The flu is a very contagious virus that spreads through droplets in the air after someone with the virus coughs, sneezes, or talks.
 You may get the flu by inhaling the droplets or touching a surface infected with the droplets and then touching your nose, eyes, or mouth.